gustavospcosta/datafogo/README.md

 This is the official repository of Datafogo Project.

 ## About
-The project it's dedicated to help <a href="https://www.botafogo.com.br/">Botafogo Futebol Clube</a> create better squads in order to win championships.
-We don't have any part with the organization at all: I'm a single fan who loves the club, and loves Data Analysis/Data Engineering.
+This project it's dedicated to help <a href="https://www.botafogo.com.br/">Botafogo Futebol Clube</a> create better squads in order to win championships.
+We don't have any part with the organization at all: we are a group of fan who loves the club, and loves Data Analysis/Data Engineering.

-We do not receive any financial support from anyone.
+IMPORTANTE: We do not receive any financial support from anyone.

 ## Goals
+Provides reliable data/data analysis to help the Botafogo's Scout Staff do a good job.

 ## Technologies